almaz114/almaz114/README.md

 - 👋 Hi, I’m @almaz114
 - 👀 I’m interested in ...Python
 - 🌱 I’m currently learning ...
-Data Analyz / Visualition / Auto Trading
+Data Analyz / Visualisation / Auto Trading for Fx
 - 💞️ I’m looking to collaborate on ...
+Auto Trading
 - 📫 How to reach me ...

 <!---